Quasi-T\"oplitz functions in KAM theorem: Introduction

 \section{Introduction}

-In this paper, we study a model NLS with external parameters on the torus $\T^d$.
-The purpose is to apply KAM theory and prove existence and stability of quasi--periodic solutions.
+In this paper, we study a model NLS with external parameters on the torus $\T^d$ and prove existence and stability of quasi--periodic solutions.
+In order to do this we introduce a new class of functions, which we denote as quasi-T\"oplitz.
 We focus on the equation